Castelvill/SandstormBox/docs/Instructions.md

 **Parameters:**

 - source (string): “camera”, “layer”, “context”, “_”  - if source is equal to “camera” or “layer”, contexts from context_list are treated as indexes.
+- context (string) - id of the context.
+If source is not equal to "context", this parameter will be ignored;
 - [indexes] (int/unsigned vector) - the list of indexes used to find entities in vectors;
-- [context_list] (string vector): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value” - if source is not provided, the first id serves as the container for index search.
-The rest of ids, no matter the source, are treated as indexes - they have to be of “pointer” or “value” type.
+- [indexes_from_contexts] (string vector): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value” - ids of contexts
 - [attribute] (string) - if provided, aggregate this attribute from selected entities;
 - [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.